-- C. A continuous circulation system for pedestrian paths/sidewalks and bicycle paths/lanes shall connect all of the buildings within a MCPD.
-A MCPD shall provide pedestrian and bicycle accessory facilities for seating, bicycle parking, etc. to encourage on-site non-vehicular circulation. - D. Accessory uses such as retail (including restaurants, cafes, coffee shops, sundry shops) and financial institutions shall not exceed a maximum of 500 square feet for each use if located within a building of a medical pod. - E. Visitor parking shall be located the shortest walking distance to the primary public entrance of buildings.
-Designated parking areas shall be provided for all employees. - F. The space shall be designed with landscaped areas with as places for informal gathering and seating areas.
+- E. Visitor parking shall be located the shortest walking distance to the primary public entrance of buildings.
+Designated parking areas shall be provided for all employees. - F. The space shall be designed as-with landscaped areas with as places for informal gathering and seating areas.
 The design of open spaces shall incorporate at least three (3) of the following: - 1.
 Architectural sculptures; - 2.
 Fountain structures; - 3.
 Tables and benches/seating areas with shade; - 4.
-Gazebos; or - Fitness trails. - G. A MCPD shall be required to submit a Master Sign Plan as part of their ARB applications, in accordance with Articles 5 and 7 of the LDR.
+Gazebos; or - 5.
+Fitness trails. - G. A MCPD shall be required to submit a Master Sign Plan as part of their ARB applications, in accordance with Articles 5 and 7 of the LDR.

-CHAPTER 6 - DEVELOPMENT AND REDEVELOPMENT INCENTIVES (RESERVED)
+CHAPTER 6 - DEVELOPMENT AND REDEVELOPMENT INCENTIVES (RESERVED FOR FUTURE USE)

-CHAPTER 7 - FLEX ZONING DISTRICT
+CHAPTER 7 - FLEXIBLE USE ZONING DISTRICT (FLEX)